gohugoio/hugo/content/content-management/comments.md

 disqusShortname: "yourdiscussshortname"
 ```

-For many website, this is enough configuration.
+For many websites, this is enough configuration.
 However, you also have the option to set the following in the [front matter][] of a single content file:

 * `disqus_identifier`
 * `disqus_title`